anopheles-genomic-surveillance/selection-atlas/README.md

 MGEN_SHOW_PROGRESS=0 snakemake --snakefile workflow/site/Snakefile --configfile config/agam.yaml --show-failed-logs --rerun-incomplete
 ```

 You can run this workflow on a smaller computer as it should not need to perform any heavy computations.
 It currently does need to access some data in GCS, however, and so is also best run from a VM inside GCP.

+See below for how the site is deployed.

+## Deploying the site

+The site is automatically built and deployed to GitHub pages via a GitHub action.
+The deployment action will be run whenever a new git tag is created on the repository.
+So, e.g., to trigger a new build and deployment of the site, create a new GitHub release.
+Make sure to tag the release with a version identifier like "v{analysis_version}-{site_build}" where `analysis_version` is the version of the latest GWSS workflow run, and `site_build` is a number which you increment each time you trigger a new site deployment based on that analysis version.

+The deployment action usually takes around an hour to run.

 ## Troubleshooting